Wilson County, NC AuxComm. Team owns a UHF 444.900 (179.9) Repeater.

-- Wilson Co.
-Auxiliary Emergency Communication Team, (WA4AEC) do not believe that it is necessary to establish a rigid set of rules, regulations, and policies for the use of the repeater since this would tend to minimize the enjoyment derived from amateur radio in general.
+- Wilson County, NC Auxiliary Emergency Communication Team, (WA4AEC) do not believe that it is necessary to establish a rigid set of rules, regulations, and policies for the use of the repeater since this would tend to minimize the enjoyment derived from amateur radio in general.
 As licensed operators you are already aware of the required FCC Rules and Regulations.

 - If you desire to have a general conversation with other amateurs through the repeater and the repeater is not being used, the suggested calling technique is recommended.
 Please recognize that there are no rigid procedures.
 The most important thing to remember is to give your call-sign followed by the reason you are accessing the repeater.
 After you key the microphone, wait a second before speaking.
 All radios have a slight delay, some more than others, you may have the first few syllables cut from your transmission.

 - If you hear someone on the repeater and you both know each other, you could call him/her and give your call-sign 10 minutes later, assuming the station you are calling recognizes your voice characteristics and acknowledges who you are.
 While the FCC regulations state that the call-sign can be given within a 10 minute period, in reality, under most operating situations it is totally unrealistic, (Sec 97.119).

 - If you want to join a conversation already in progress wait for the period immediately following the completion of one of the transmissions.
 Usually, when an amateur un-keys the microphone and turns it over to another amateur, (pause), the other amateur should wait for the repeater’s reset tone, (about 1-2 seconds).
 During this interval, quickly key your microphone and announce “This is (your call-sign) joining in”.
 An invitation to join the conversation should normally follow.